 What to expect of a coastal boat supplier?
 We keep asking ourselves … are we a good boat supplier?
-Do we do our job like other competitors or are we too careless?
+Are we doing a good job?
 Have you ever thought about how good your boat supplier is – apart from the boats ?
-What are the expectations towards the boat supplier?
-Are there bad boat suppliers?
+What are the expectations of a boat supplier?

-My colleague Raimond from France and I talked about the list of topics for a seminar on service areas in rowing last summer.
-It was also about suppliers of boats and their service.
+Raimond, my colleague from France and I talked about the list of topics at a workshop on service areas in rowing last summer.
+We hit the topic … suppliers of boats and their service.
 At the end of the seminar, the (12) participants were asked to prioritize their expectations.
 Here is the overview of what some people expect from boat suplliers.

 - Owning your own boat trailer